SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 then you got:

     do_connect: Connection to 192.168.1.2 failed (Error NT_STATUS_CONNECTION_REFUSED)

+Just use adding the below code to `/etc/samba/smb.conf` at Linux:

+    # The below configuration solve the problem(protocol negotiation failed:
+    # NT_STATUS_CONNECTION_RESET or protocol negotiation failed:
+    # NT_STATUS_IO_TIMEOUT).
+    # Adding the protocol configuration for the client and server settings

+       client min protocol = CORE
+       client max protocol = SMB3

+after add the upstairs to fix some of the catch, the ray case also catch:

+    do_connect: NetBIOS support disabled, unable to connect

+    do_connect: Connection to 192.168.1.2 failed (Error NT_STATUS_NOT_SUPPORTED)

+The catch became the Trouble-2.

 So the port of the client of smaba using on VM Debian is `445`, which is to